devyanighildiyal/Google-Girl-Hackathon_SWE_2025/README.md

 ## Table of Contents:
 1) Project Overview
-2) Key Features
-3) Environment Setup
+2) Environment Setup
-4) How to Run
+3) How to Run
-5) Folder Structure
+4) Folder Structure
-6) Additional Notes
+5) Additional Notes

 ## Project Overview
 The platform aims to follows a structured pipeline: